mrdcvlsc/non-blocking-arduino-temperature-alarm/readme.md

 a user can then press the button to toggle the alarm off/on, if the alarm is off, there would be no blinking.

-If the temperature drops below the minimum celsius or exceeds the maximum celsius, the buzzer will beep to alert the user.
+If the alarm is on and the temperature drops below the minimum celsius or exceeds the maximum celsius, the buzzer will beep to alert the user.